 Next, work on teaching your dog to sit calmly under the table or in a specific area.
 This will help them learn good table manners.
 It’s also important to socialize your dog so they can interact calmly with strangers.

 Impulse control is key – your dog needs to resist the temptation to grab food from the table.
-Practice this by focusing on these areas.
+As you work on these behaviors, it can also be helpful to understand how Adaptil Transport Spray helps dogs stay calm.
 With patience and practice, your dog will learn to behave well, making dining out with them a joy.

 Practice in pet-friendly areas